By Your Side (Jonas Blue song)

-"By Your Side" is a song by British record producer Jonas Blue, featuring vocals from Raye.
+"By Your Side" is a song by British DJ and record producer Jonas Blue featuring vocals from singer Raye.
 It was released as a digital download in the United Kingdom on 28 October 2016.
 It is the third single of his debut album Blue.
 A remix by PBH & Jack Shizzle was included on Blue's compilation album, Jonas Blue: Electronic Nature – The Mix 2017.
 "By Your Side" was written by Zee, Grace Barker, the Invisible Men, and Blue, who also produced the song.

 Music video

 The official music video premiered on 16 November 2016 on YouTube via Jonas Blue's official Vevo channel.